Keio University

 Horie

 I mainly interpret when Darvish speaks with the media.
 Darvish is very good at English, so unless it's a complicated conversation, there isn't much need for me to step into communication between him and other players or coaches.
-I step in to interpret when things become more technical.
+I step in when things become more technical.

 ──The first player you interpreted for was Masahiro Tanaka, wasn't it?